hyperloop-rails/hyperloop-rails.github.io/vibranium/docs/docker.md

   Details presented in the [excel file](https://bit.ly/32s0gMs)

-  Go to the `data-constraint-checker` script folder and run:
+  Go to the `main278/formatchecker/`script folder and run:
   ```
   $ ruby run_app.rb -s
   ```